 This course provides an overview of professional selling environments and their role in taking new products and services to market.
 The emphasis is on establishing high level relationships, strategic selling, account planning and management, forecasting, and garnering necessary resources to be successful in competitive selling situations.
 Using biblical principles of integrity, honesty, and open communication will be integral to coursework.
 Advocate for financing arrangements such as fee-for-service, managed care, capitation, deductibles, and co-payments and teach the client about these issues.
 (3 credits)

 BUS 480 - Selected Topics in Business (3)

-BUS 481 - - Selected Topics in Business Administration ((3)
+BUS 481 - Investing (3)